redislabs-training/slides-as-code-setup/README.md

               file (no dependencies)
 pdf         - Exports the slidedeck as a pdf
 ```

 ### Initialise a presentation
-After you clone the repo you need to initialise a presentation from the default template by running
+After you clone the repo you need to set up a few configuration variables and initialise a presentation from the default template by running

 ```
-./rls-docker.sh init
+./setup.sh
 ```

 ### Serve your presentation
 You can edit the `presentation.md` with your changes and see the result in the browser.

 ```
-./rls-docker serve
+./rls-docker.sh serve
 ```

 This command will start a webserver and will watch the `presentation.md` file for your changes.
 Every time you save the file your browser tab will refresh and you will see your latest changes.